Ojibwe religion: Theology and the manitouk

-Ojibwe religion has been described as polytheistic.
+Ojibwe religion is polytheistic.
 It maintains that human existence relies on maintaining relations with powerful beings, the manitouk or manidoog (singular manitou or manidoo).
 (Note: Some sources, like Hultkrantz, have suggested that manitouk constitutes an impersonal force or energy equivalent to the Lakota wakan.
 Hallowell disagreed, stating that "there is no evidence to suggest[...] that the term ever did connote an impersonal, magical or supernatural force".)
 These have been described as "spirits", or "spiritual beings", while the scholar of religion Theresa S. Smith called them "the power beings of the Ojibwe cosmos".
+Such entities are not considered fundamentally different from humanity; the Ojibwe do not traditionally draw a dichotomy between the natural and supernatural.

-The most powerful of these manitouk were the four winds, the underwater serpents, the thunderbirds, the owners of various animal species, the windigo, and Nanabush.
+The most powerful of these manitouk are the four winds, the underwater serpents, the thunderbirds, the owners of various animal species, the windigo, and Nanabush.
 Beyond these, there are a wider range of less powerful manitouk.

-The manitouk have often been drawn through pictographs, historically painted on rocks, or alternatively on mide scrolls.
-They are also regarded as having metamorphic abilities to change into various forms.
-Like the traditionally hunter-gatherer Ojibwe, the manitouk are believed to often move around frequently, sometimes according to prescribed paths or the seasons, or other times in an unexpected manner.
-An example of a manitou moving in a prescribed pattern is Ningobianong, the evening star.
 Manitouk act according to their own needs and desires; although their motivations are similar to those of humans, they possess far greater power.
 Ojibwe may interpret events in the world around them as caused through the actions of manitouk.
-Human relationships with the different manitouk vary, with some being viewed with affection and others with dread.
-Some manitouk can harm humans, and those deemed particularly dangerous, such as Mishebeshu or the wendigo, are termed matchi-manitou (evil manitou).
+Human relationships with the manitouk vary, with some being viewed with affection and others with dread.
+Some manitouk can harm humans, and those deemed particularly dangerous, such as Mishebeshu or the windigo, are termed matchi-manitou (evil manitou).

+Like the traditionally hunter-gatherer Ojibwe, the manitouk are deemed nomadic, sometimes moving according to prescribed paths or the seasons, at other times in an unexpected manner.
+An example of a manitou moving in a prescribed pattern is Ningobianong, the evening star.
+They are also regarded as lacking a single form, instead possessing metamorphic abilities.
+In art, they are often represented in symbolic and abstracted ways.
+These depictions can be found on objects like woven bags and drums, on pictographs painted onto rocks, or alternatively on the birchbark scrolls used by the Midewiwin society.